idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 | Frequent Feedback         | Immediate       | As Needed         |
 | Situational Leadership    | Stage Dependant | Stage Dependant   |

-**Career Growth Plans**
+### How do you support folks with their career growth plans (CGPs)?

-Forward looking and a good place to discuss what opportunities are required, and what major development areas should be tackled, and what's required to meet the next career level.
+CGPs are Forward looking and a good place to discuss what opportunities are required, and what major development areas should be tackled, and what's required to meet the next career level.
 [I.M.Wright gives some excellent insights](https://imwrightshardcode.com/2021/11/whats-your-career-plan/)

 Each employee has a career growth plan (CGP).
 This is a document with open ended questions like: